UPPS 01.03.02 - University Construction Policy

 Sr. Reviewer: Associate Vice President for Facilities

-This UPPS sets forth university policy regarding all new construction, alteration, and demolition projects administered or performed on university facilities (whether owned, leased or otherwise controlled by Texas State University).
+This document sets forth university policy regarding all external contractor and combination of external contractor and in-house construction staff efforts for new construction, alteration, and demolition projects administered or performed on university facilities (whether owned, leased, or otherwise controlled by Texas State University).

-Current space allocation and alteration request procedures set out review and approval procedures for all proposed construction, alteration, and demolition projects.
+Current space allocation and alteration request procedures include the Request for Renovation, New Space, or Change of Function form (UPPS No. 01.03.01) and the Furniture Request form which set out review and approval procedures for all proposed construction, alteration, and demolition projects.

-In addition to the above procedures, the Facilities Department must review and approve proposed projects prior to beginning construction if using in-house resources or before the procurement process is initiated if the work is to be outsourced.
+In addition to the above procedures, the Department of Facilities must review and approve proposed projects prior to beginning construction if using in-house resources or before the procurement process is initiated if the work is to be outsourced.

-University employees and volunteers who construct on university property or who make alterations or authorize the construction or alterations to university facilities without Facilities Department approval are subject to disciplinary action.
+University employees and volunteers who construct on university property or who make alterations or authorize the construction or alterations to university facilities without the Department of Facilities approval are subject to disciplinary action.
 The university may hold them liable for personal injuries or property damage, or other consequences of their actions, and may require them to remove any unauthorized work.

 PROCEDURES FOR AUTHORIZING WORK

-Once the approval process is completed pursuant to Section 01.02 above, the requesting department must submit all project concept plans, prescriptive or performance specifications, and other related documents, including those generated for potential bidding purposes, to the Facilities Department for approval.
-Regulations and codes reviewed by the Facilities Department, as they relate to submitted projects, include adherence to applicable rules of The Texas State University System Board of Regents and the Policies and Procedures Manual for Planning and Construction, International Building Codes, Texas Accessibility Standards, Texas Asbestos Health Protection Rules (see Texas State UPPS No. 04.05.15, Public Safety and Health), NFPA Standard 101 - Life Safety Code, National Electric Code, Uniform Plumbing Code, EPA, National Pollutant Discharge Elimination System (NPDES), University Standards of Construction, and Antiquities Protection.
+Once the approval process is completed pursuant to Section 01.02 above, the requesting department must submit all project concept plans, furniture requests, prescriptive or performance specifications, and other related documents to the Department of Facilities for approval.
+Regulations and codes reviewed by the Department of Facilities , as they relate to submitted projects, include adherence to applicable rules of The Texas State University System (TSUS) Board of Regents and the Policies and Procedures Manual for Planning and Construction, International Building Codes, Texas Accessibility Standards, Texas Asbestos Health Protection Rules (see Texas State UPPS No. 04.05.15, Public Safety and Health), NFPA Standard 101 - Life Safety Code, National Electric Code, Uniform Plumbing Code, EPA, National Pollutant Discharge Elimination System (NPDES), University Standards of Construction, and Antiquities Protection).

-The architect or engineer hired by the university will prepare drawings to be issued to the construction contractor showing dimensioning and listing of all actual construction, alterations, materials and equipment.
-The drawings will be submitted to the Facilities Department for its review and approval before materials and systems are ordered to assure compliance with Campus Master Plan standards and construction standards.
-The Facilities Department will make periodic construction reviews and approvals during the project.
+The architect or engineer, hired by the university through the Department of Facilities, will prepare drawings to be issued to the construction contractor showing dimensioning and listing of all actual construction, alterations, materials and equipment.
+The drawings will be submitted by the architect or engineer to the Department of Facilities for its review and approval before materials and systems are ordered to assure compliance with Campus Master Plan standards and construction standards.
+The Department of Facilities will make periodic construction reviews and approvals during the project.